MenkeTechnologies/zpwr/README.md

 `ZPWR_PRECMD_SYNC_HOOKS`: hooks whose result feeds the next command rather than the prompt stay synchronous, which is why `_jenv_export_hook` (it sets `JAVA_HOME` from `.java-version`) is listed there by default.
+Override it in `~/.zpwr/local/.tokens-post.sh` -- the drain reconciles in both directions, so a hook added to the list there is pulled back off `async_precmd_functions` even though that file is sourced after the prompt hooks are first bound.
+Under stock zsh nothing moves; `zpwrPrecmd` stays on
-Under stock zsh nothing moves; `zpwrPrecmd` stays on `precmd_functions` exactly as before. `zpwr top` reports both arrays in its hook count.
+`precmd_functions` exactly as before. `zpwr top` reports both arrays in its hook count.